vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-vsphere-vds-airgap.md

 VMware Tanzu for Kubernetes Operations using Tanzu Kubernetes Grid includes Harbor as a container registry.
 Harbor provides a location for pushing, pulling, storing, and scanning container images used in your Kubernetes clusters.

 Harbor registry is used for day-2 operations of the Tanzu Kubernetes workload clusters.
-Typical day-2 operations include tasks such as pulling images from Harbor for application deployment, pushing custom images to Harbor, etc.
+Typical day-2 operations include tasks such as pulling images from Harbor for application deployment, pushing custom images to Harbor and so on.

 You may use one of the following methods to install Harbor: